progit/progit/fr/09-git-internals/01-chapter9.markdown

 	$ find .git/objects -type f
 	$

-Git has initialized the `objects` directory and created `pack` and `info` subdirectories in it, but there are no regular files.
-Now, store some text in your Git database:
+Git a initialisé le répertoire `objects` et y a crée les sous-répertoires `pack` et `info`, mais il ne contiennent pas de fichier régulier (regular files)<<< Maintenant, stockez du texte dans votre base donnée Git :

 	$ echo 'test content' | git hash-object -w --stdin d670460b4b4aece5915caf5c68d12f560a9fe3e4

-The `-w` tells `hash-object` to store the object; otherwise, the command simply tells you what the key would be. `--stdin` tells the command to read the content from stdin; if you don’t specify this, `hash-object` expects the path to a file.
+L'option `-w` spécifie à `hash-object` de stocker l'objet.
+Sinon`--stdin` tells the command to read the content from stdin; if you don’t specify this, `hash-object` expects the path to a file.
 The output from the command is a 40-character checksum hash.
 This is the SHA-1 hash — a checksum of the content you’re storing plus a header, which you’ll learn about in a bit.
 Now you can see how Git has stored your data:

 	$ find .git/objects -type f
 	.git/objects/d6/70460b4b4aece5915caf5c68d12f560a9fe3e4